Tampa Bay beats Phillies 5-3 for 14th victory in 15 games

 BREWERS 4, NATIONALS 1, 1ST GAME

+WASHINGTON (AP) — Luis Urías went 3 for 3 with two RBIs, including the tiebreaking double in a four-run sixth inning, and Milwaukee swept a doubleheader from Washington.

+Leadoff batter Kolten Wong also had three hits and drove in two runs for the Brewers in the nightcap.
+Lorenzo Cain was 3 for 3 and scored twice.

-WASHINGTON (AP) — Freddy Peralta pitched his first complete game in the majors, going all seven innings and leading Milwaukee over Washington in the first game of a doubleheader.
+Freddy Peralta pitched his first major league complete game in the opener, going all seven innings.
+Milwaukee (27-25) is two games over .500 for the first time since May 13.

+The Nationals dropped to 21-27 and are in last place in the NL East following a three-game losing streak.
+Washington is 0-5 in seven-inning games this season.

+Brent Suter (5-3) struck out two in one inning of relief for the win.

-Peralta (5-1) allowed four hits, including Kyle Schwarber’s ninth homer of the season, while striking out seven and walking one.
+Peralta (5-1) allowed four hits in the first game, including Kyle Schwarber’s home run, while striking out seven and walking one.
+The 24-year-old right-hander made his 33rd start in the big leagues.

 TIGERS 6, YANKEES 1